Mark Bradley (footballer, born 1988): Rotherham United

 Ahead of the 2012–13 season, Bradley switched number shirts from 15 to 14.
 At the start of the 2012–13 season, he started the whole game against Hull City in the first round of the League Cup and missed the decisive penalty in a shoot-out, allowing the opposition team to go through to the next round after the match was played all the way to penalty shoot-out.
 Bradley then started in the next three league matches, playing in the right–back position.
 However, he suffered a hamstring injury during a 1–0 loss against York City in the first round of the Football League Trophy and was substituted in the 23rd minute.
 After the match, Rotherham United announced on their website that Bradley would be out for six weeks.
 But he made a recovery quicker than expected and made his return to the starting line–up against Barnet on 22 September 2012, helping the club keep a clean sheet, in a 0–0 draw.
 Following his return from injury, Bradley regained his first team place, playing in the right–back position, under new manager Steve Evans, who started as the club's manager in April succeeding Andy Scott, just one month left until the end of the season.
-It wasn't until on 3 November 2012 when he scored his first goal of the season, in a 3–2 win over Stevenage In the first round of FA Cup.
+On 3 November 2012, he scored his first goal of the season, in a 3–2 win over Stevenage In the first round of FA Cup.
 Two weeks later on 20 November 2012, Bradley scored his second goal of the season, in a 3–2 loss against Wycombe Wanderers.
 After missing a match, due to a groin injury, he scored on his return, in the FA Cup in a second round replay match win over Notts County after a draw earlier.
 However, Bradley suffered a small fracture of the foot that saw him miss four matches.
-It wasn't until on 6 April 2013 when he returned to the starting line–up from injury against Morecambe and played 75 minutes before being substituted, due to an injury.
+On 6 April 2013, he returned to the starting line–up from injury against Morecambe and played 75 minutes before being substituted, due to an injury.
 Following this, it was announced that Bradley was sidelined for the rest of the 2012–13 season.
 His contributions to Rotherham United saw the club promoted from League Two.
 At the end of the 2012–13 season, he went on to make thirty–three appearances and scoring three times in all competitions.
 Following this, Bradley was offered and accepted a new contract by Rotherham United.